Rushifx/Portfolio/content/pages/index.md

     title: 'I’m a FULL-STACK developer, UX/UI , 3D Artist AND GAME DESIGNER.'
     subtitle: >-
       This is what I have been working on in the past few years.
-If you’re impressed with what you see here, you can check out more information ⮟
+If you’re impressed with what you see here, you can check out more information here⮟
     styles:
       self:
         height: auto